RieksJ/t3-method/atm.md

 {{write a one paragraph introduction for this section}}

 ### 6.1.
 Motivating Yourself and Others
-Developing the discipline to consistently use the ActivityZen Method can be challenging.
+Developing the discipline to consistently use the Activity Triage Method can be challenging.
 Here are some strategies:

 - **Set Clear Goals**: Define what you want to achieve with the method and track your progress.
 - **Seek Feedback**: Regularly ask for feedback from peers and stakeholders to improve your approach.
 - **Celebrate Successes**: Acknowledge and celebrate the successful application of the method to build motivation.

 ### 6.2.
 Communicating with Stakeholders
-Effectively communicating the importance of the ActivityZen Method to others is crucial.
+Effectively communicating the importance of the Activity Triage Method to others is crucial.
 Here are some tips:

 - **Explain the Benefits**: Clearly articulate the benefits of using the method.
 - **Provide Examples**: Use case studies or real-world examples to demonstrate its effectiveness.
 - **Be Patient**: Understand that adopting a new method takes time and persistence.

 ## 7. Conclusion
-The ActivityZen Method is a powerful tool for improving task evaluation and execution.
+The Activity Triage Method is a powerful tool for improving task evaluation and execution.
 By answering three simple but precise questions, individuals and teams can ensure their efforts are productive and aligned with user needs.
 This whitepaper has introduced the method, highlighted its benefits, and provided practical guidance for implementation.
-Readers are encouraged to start using the ActivityZen Method to enhance their task management processes.
+Readers are encouraged to start using the Activity Triage Method to enhance their task management processes.